In this section

 Insurance policies will either cover you for an agreed amount - known as "sum insured" or for "replacement value", which covers the cost of replacing your property.

 If your policy is for a sum insured value, you will usually only get the amount of money stated as the sum insured value on your policy.
 Some policies also include cover for items like emergency housing, cleaning or clearing up a site, or professional fees for architects etc. Ask your insurer about what other cover may be provided under your policy.

-If your policy is for the property’s replacement value, the insurer can choose between paying for your property’s replacement building costs or giving you a lump sum cash payout to allow you to rebuild.
+If your policy is for the property's replacement value, the insurer can choose between paying to rebuild your property and giving you a lump sum cash payout to allow you to rebuild.
 The amount payable may also be limited by various caps in the policy depending on what needs to be replaced.

 The cash payout should allow you to rebuild your property to the same standard as before the fire, no better or worse.